DanielBakovic/license-manager-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1 - 2019-03-32 =
+* Fix - The cryptographic secrets were being deleted on plugin update, causing the plugin to become unusable after the 1.1.0 update.

 = 1.1.0 - 2019-03-23 =
 * Feature - Added license and generator api routes.
 Currently available calls are GET (single/all), POST (create), and PUT (update) for both resources.
 * Feature - API Authentication for the new routes.
 Currently only basic authentication over SSL is supported.
 * Feature - Editing license keys is now possible.
 * Feature - Added a "valid for" field on the bulk import of license keys.
+* Tweak - The plugin now supports license key sizes of up to 255 characters.
 * Tweak - Major code restructuring.
 Laid the foundation for future features.
 * Tweak - Reworked the whole plugin to make use of filters and actions.
 * Enhancement - Minor visual upgrades across the plugin.